 FIGMA Video Tutorials

-There are plenty of YouTube videos on how to design mobile apps in Figma, but the following two videos are elaborate and very useful for those who are just starting.
+There are plenty of YouTube videos on how to design mobile apps in Figma, but the following videos are elaborate and very useful for those who are just starting.

 Watch- Figma Mobile App Design Tutorial (46:30 minutes)